DEFRA/fws-api/docs/local-development-quickstart.md

 **These instructions are for use with a Docker installation on native Linux currently**.

 [setup-for-rootless-docker.sh](../.devcontainer/scripts/setup-for-rootless-docker.sh) **must** be run as **root** before attempting to create a dev container from either a local fws-api repository or by cloning the remote fws-api repository into a container volume.
 The script performs the following actions that are required regardless of how dev containers are created:

 * Rootful Docker socket backup.
 * Replacement of rootful Docker socket with a symbolic link to the rootless Docker socket.
-  * This is required because the Docker socket used by [Docker outside Of Docker Compose](https://github.com/devcontainers/ templates/tree/main/src/docker-outside-of-docker-compose) development containers does not appear to be configurable at the time of writing.
+  * This is required because the Docker socket used by [Docker outside Of Docker Compose](https://github.com/devcontainers/templates/tree/main/src/docker-outside-of-docker-compose) dev containers does not appear to be configurable at the time of writing.
 * Grant of rootless Docker socket read write access to the host SUBGID for the dev container **vscode** user.

 The following actions allow a dev container to be created from a local fws-api repository with read write access to repository items being possible from inside and outside of the dev container.

 * Creation of a symbolic link from the dev container workspace directory (**/workspaces/fws-api** created on the host filesystem during dev container creation) to the local fws-api repository location on the host filesystem.
 * Grant of local fws-api repository read write access to the host SUBGID for the dev container **vscode** user.